Kong/ngx_wasm_module/docs/INSTALL.md

 ## Build

-Configure Nginx with ngx_wasm_module and any other flags typically given to your Nginx builds:
+Configure Nginx with ngx_wasm_module and link the Wasm runtime:

 ```
 cd nginx-*
 ./configure \
   --add-module=/path/to/ngx_wasm_module \
-  --with-cc-opt='-O3 -I/path/to/wasmtime/include' \
+  --with-cc-opt='-I/path/to/wasmtime/include' \
   --with-ld-opt='-L/path/to/wasmtime/lib -lwasmtime -Wl,-rpath,/path/to/wasmtime/lib'
 ```

 > Note: to compile with Wasmer, export the `NGX_WASM_RUNTIME=wasmer` environment
 > variable.
-See [Build Examples](#build-examples) for a list of supported environment
+See [Build Examples](#build-examples) for a list of supported
-> variables.
+> environment variables.

 Then, build and install Nginx: